Technigo/project-react-portfolio/README.md

 ## The problem
-Had some strugles with time this week, so still have some work to do with the components - code and style
+Had some strugles with time this week, so still have some work to do with the components - code and style Got some issues with uploading the portfolio to Netlify, but now it works! :)
+But still have some components and style that needs to be worked on.

 ## View it live
-Tried to upload the portfolio to Netlify from GitHub as usual, but this time it didn't work...
-Will update with link later when it works.
+The site now works on Netlify: https://rosenholmjohanna.netlify.app/